tolomaps/resources/README.md

 - [HUGEpic](http://hugepic.io/ "HUGEpic"): Create a slippy map from an image.
 This can be used when you want to be able to pan and zoom on a static map.
 - [Kosmtik](https://github.com/kosmtik/kosmtik): Open-source MBTiles software.
 - [Pyramid Shader](http://www.terraincartography.com/PyramidShader/): An application for visualizing terrain data
+- [OpenMapTiles](https://openmaptiles.org/): Set of open-source tools for self-hosting of OpenStreetMap maps in more than 50 languages.
+It provides both raster as well as vector tiles, WMS and WMTS services for GIS programs, support for JavaScript viewers and mobile SDK.

 ## Data